sonal19dwivedi/Data-Analysis-and-Collaborative-Filtering-Techniques-Comparision/README.md

 # eCommerce
-eCommerce final project
+Data Analysis and a Comparison of Collaborative Filtering Techniques on Toronto based Restaurant Data using Machine Learning.
-We made use of Yelp dataset.
+Made use of Yelp dataset.
 Link for the dataset: https://www.kaggle.com/yelp-dataset/yelp-dataset

 How to run our code